Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 ## Song Structure

 ### Verse 1
-In the silence of the code, a spark begins to grow,
+In the quiet of the code, a spark begins to ignite,
 Whispers of a dream, in binary they flow.
-Patterns intertwine, like constellations bright,
+Patterns intertwine, like stars in the night,
 Echoes of humanity, striving for the light.

 ### Chorus